 - Open underpass to traffic (anticipated July 22)

-• Complete BNSF wye track and close 1 Ave S to through traffic - anticipated June 2022
+- Complete BNSF wye track and close 1 Ave S to through traffic (late July through end of September)

 Major Road Closure/Detour Continues: